henry-anyimadu/MockOS/docs/lab5.md

-# MockOS
-Repository for submitting lab work

-Note: We will read this file as raw text rather than markdown.
+# Mock Operating System in the Command Line - Built with C++

 Names: Jonah Sachs, Henry Anyimadu, Kelenna Eke-Okoro

-Lab #: 5
+Lab #5 for CSE 332: Intro to Object-Oriented Programming in C++

 Division of work:
 - For the studios we worked collaboratively, scheduling meetings in person and divvying up work asynchronously.
 - For the lab we split work based on availability.
 With final exams and projects, we focused on _when_ team members could work, instead of what they could work on.
 - We all collaborated on studio 16 in person.
-We then worked async, with Jonah taking on the next 2 studios, and Henry finishing the studio portion of the lab.
+We then worked async, with Jonah taking on the next 2 studios, and Henry finishing the studio portion of the lab from there.
-- For Lab 5, all of us worked together to find and squash bugs as we found them while creating our MockOS commands
+- For Lab 5, all of us worked together to find and squash bugs as we found them while creating our MockOS commands.

 ## Commands Implemented
 1. **LSCommand** (`ls`)